stewid/EpiContactTrace/README.md

 install.packages("EpiContactTrace")
 ```

-To install the development version of EpiContactTrace, it's easiest to
+To install the development version of EpiContactTrace from GitHub,
-use the `devtools` package:
+it's easiest to use the `remotes` package:

 ```
-# install.packages("devtools")
+# install.packages("remotes")
-library(devtools)
+library(remotes)
 install_github("stewid/EpiContactTrace")
 ```